-- Photos and Multimedia: links to a variety of images of the park wilderness - E-hike on Paradise Creek Trail into wilderness.
-Another e-hike, on the High Sierra Trail, is planned for completion by fall of 2014. - 360-degree panorama of wilderness views from Moro Rock. - Two webcams, at Park Ridge and lower Giant Forest, provide a glimpse into park wilderness. - A tremendous amount of information about wilderness logistics, guidelines, regulations, and safety is available on line and as printouts in the parks (check for live links):
+- Photos and Multimedia: links to a variety of images of the parks' wilderness - E-hike on Paradise Creek Trail into wilderness.
+Another e-hike, on the High Sierra Trail, is planned for completion by fall of 2014. - 360-degree panorama of wilderness views from Moro Rock. - Two webcams, at Park Ridge and lower Giant Forest, provide a glimpse into the parks' wilderness. - A tremendous amount of information about wilderness logistics, guidelines, regulations, and safety is available on line and as printouts in the parks (check for live links):

-Overnight backpacking
+Overnight backpacking Trail Descriptions

-Day Hiking
+Day Hiking Trailhead Availability

-Food Storage in the Wilderness
+Food Storage in the Wilderness Trail Conditions

-Permit Issuing Hours & Reservations
+Permit Issuing Hours & Reservations Wilderness Trip Planner

-Permit Reservation Application
+Permit Reservation Application Stock Use

-Trail Descriptions Trailhead Availability Trail Conditions Wilderness Trip Planner Stock Use